sybilhoangRG/support.balsamiq.com/content/sales/ordering.md

 The answer depends on the version of Balsamiq Mockups:

 *   [Subscriptions](#subscriptions) - myBalsamiq, Mockups for Google Drive, Mockups 3 for Confluence Cloud, and Mockups 3 for JIRA Cloud
-*   [Licenses](#licenses) - Mockups 3 for Desktop, Wireframes for Confluence Server, and Mockups for JIRA Server
+*   [Licenses](#licenses) - Mockups 3 for Desktop, Wireframes for Confluence Server, and Wireframes for JIRA Server

 * * *